 The Research Excellence Framework (REF) is the system used for assessing the quality of research in UK higher education institutions (HEIs).
 It replaced the Research Assessment Exercise (RAE).

-Research assessment exercises are managed by a REF team based at HEFCE and overseen by the REF Steering Group, consisting of representatives of the four funding bodies.
-Information relating to the University’s REF2014 submission is available on the site's menu.
+Research assessment exercises are managed by a REF team based at Research England and overseen by the REF Steering Group, consisting of representatives of the four UK funding bodies.
+Information relating to the University’s REF2014 submission is available here.

 At the end of January 2019, the UK higher education funding bodies published the final guidance and criteria for REF 2021.

-For further information on REF2021, please contact Elaine Lambie or speak with a Unit of Assessment leader (listed below).
+For further information on REF2021, please contact Ceri Bain or speak with a Unit of Assessment leader (listed below).

 Units of Assessment Leaders